 click for more images

-The Battle of France.
+Picture Post Magazine dated 17-Aug-1940.
+Another iconic photograph of the Battle of Britain & the Blitz.
+"AIR RAID".
 Makes for interesting reading along with 'then & now' photographs that I had not seen before.
 Picture Post was Britain's answer to America's Life Magazine, full of period advertisements of the day.

 website designed and maintained by Concept500